corriebar/Statistical-Rethinking/Chapter 7/chapter7.md

     ##  $ shade : int  1 2 3 1 2 3 1 2 3 1 ...
     ##  $ blooms: num  0 0 111 183.5 59.2 ...

-Both wather and light help plants grow and produce blooms, so we can model this as an interaction.
+Both water and light help plants grow and produce blooms, so we can model this as an interaction.
 The difficulty for continuous interactions is how to interpret them.

 Let's first implement two models, one with and one without interaction.
 This time, we use very flat priors.